 Fungicides are another widely used class of pesticides, routinely used on the vast majority of fruit and vegetable crops.
-Most fungicides are applied as prophylactic treatments (i.e. seed coating or foliar application) or at the first appearance of symptoms.
-Fungicides are applied at least once per growing season to more than 80% of all agricultural crops, with 108 million pounds applied annually (49), a market share worth $8.9 billion in 2005 (50).
+As with neonicotinoids, most fungicides are applied as prophylactic treatments (i.e. seed coating or foliar application) or at the first appearance of symptoms.
+Fungicides are applied at least once per growing season to more than 80% of all agricultural crops, with 108 million pounds applied annually (49), a market worth $8.9 billion in 2005 (50).
 Because of their low toxicity to adult pollinators, fungicides, unlike insecticides, are often applied during bloom.
 The three staple crops of corn, soy and wheat are increasingly treated with fungicides to prevent disease (See supplemental text for details).

 The aptly named Varroa destructor remains the most damaging pest of honey bee colonies (51-54), which beekeepers control via application of a variety of varroacides.
 Applied directly into the hive, most varroacide products only kill phoretic Varroa.
-Resistance evolved to the two most commonly applied varroacides (coumaphos and fluvalinate) (55-57), and residues from these products continue to persist in the hive matrix (13).
+Varroa mites have evolved to become resistant to the two most commonly applied varroacides (coumaphos and fluvalinate) (55-57), and residues from these lipophilic products continue to persist in the hive matrix even years after their use was discontinued (13).

 Previous reports on pesticide contaminants entering the honey bee colony matrix did not systematically survey wide geographical regions of the United States, but rather biasedly surveyed colonies that were reportedly suffering ill health (13).
 Here we report on the overall pesticide exposure to bee colonies in their stored protein food source from a subset of colonies surveyed for the National Honey Bee Disease Survey (NHBDS) (Traynor et al, in press).
-Bee bread samples (n = 632) were collected from apiaries in 34 US States and Puerto Rico between 2011 and 2014 that had also been inspected for overt disease conditions and sampled for the Varroa, Nosema, and viral load quantification.
-HQ scores, which encompasses hazard risk from multiple residues, were correlated to several measures of colony morbidity .
-Landscape use was geospatially linked with some pesticide classes.
+Bee bread samples (n = 632) were collected from apiaries in 34 US States and Puerto Rico between 2011 and 2014 that had also been inspected for overt disease conditions and sampled for Varroa, Nosema, and viral load.
+Pesticide residues were used to calculate HQ scores, which summarized the hazard risk from both individual and multiple residues within a sample.
+These HQ scores were then correlated to several measures of colony morbidity .
+We then identified the agricultural crops surrounding the geocoded apiaries at the time the sample was taken to detect which landscapes were most strongly correlated with certain pesticide residues.

 Materials & Methods: